alphagov/govuk-account-manager-prototype/README.md

 ## Deployment to GOV.UK via concourse

-Every commit to master is deployed to GOV.UK PaaS by [this concourse pipeline](https://cd.gds-reliability.engineering/teams/govuk-tools/pipelines/govuk-account-manager-prototype), which is configured in [concourse/pipeline.yml](/concourse/pipeline.yml).
+Every commit to main is deployed to GOV.UK PaaS by [this concourse pipeline](https://cd.gds-reliability.engineering/teams/govuk-tools/pipelines/govuk-account-manager-prototype), which is configured in [concourse/pipeline.yml](/concourse/pipeline.yml).

 You will need to be logged into the GDS VPN to access concourse.